 Fail to read it carefully at your peril.
 It will warn you that loading this file will overwrite the data in current User Bank memory.
 This is neither unusual, nor extraordinary.
 It is your responsibility to always create a backup file of your 'User' work before loading in new data.

-So before you load any data to your USER area, you will want to create a backup file of your work.
-You have two options to back up your work, you can SAVE your data to a connected USB stick (for long term storage), as either a USER (.X7U) or a LIBRARY (.X7L) file.
+So before you load any data to your USER area, you will want to create a file of your current work.
+You have three options to Save your work, you can SAVE your data to a connected USB stick (for long term storage), as either a USER (.X7U/.X8U), a LIBRARY (.X7L/.X8L) file or a BACKUP (.X7A/.X8A).

-[UTILITY] > "Contents" > "Save/Store" > set the CONTENTS TYPE = USER file or LIBRARY file.
+[UTILITY] > "Contents" > "Save/Store" > set the CONTENTS TYPE = USER file or LIBRARY file or BACKUP file.

 There are several differences between the USER File and the LIBRARY File.
 And it is important to understand this difference.
 We'll cover this in a moment.

-You can also load the following file types to the USER area of the Montage.
+You can also load the following file types to the USER area of the MONTAGE/MODX.
 These will also overwrite your current User area.

 (.X3A) - a Motif XF "ALL" data file will load 512 normal and 32 Drum kits -filling 544/640 locations